Current News and Collaborations (last updated 2 July, 2008)

 Foundation of Endangered Languages newsletter online

 The Foundation for Endangered Languages exists to support, enable and assist the documentation, protection and promotion of endangered languages, and Ogmios is the Foundation's newsletter.
-While the Foundation's website provides back issues of the newsletter in HTML format, the Digital Himalaya project has scanned and digitised back issues of this newsletter.
+The Digital Himalaya project has helped to scan and digitise the back issues of this newsletter.

 (November 2007)